Wave Energy Scotland

 Wave Energy Scotland (WES) is a technology development body set up by the Scottish Government to facilitate the development of wave energy in Scotland.
 It was set up in 2015 and is a subsidiary of Highlands and Islands Enterprise (HIE) based in Inverness.

-WES manages a number of projects resulting from its pre-commercial procurement funding calls.
+WES has managed numerous projects resulting from pre-commercial procurement funding calls in six main topic areas: power take-off, novel wave energy converters, structural materials and manufacturing processes, control systems, quick connection systems, and next generation wave energy.
+Each of these uses a stage-gate process, with fewer successful projects passing to later stages.
+WES has also commissioned eight landscaping studies in two phases.

+In 2020, together with the Basque Energy Agency (Ente Vasco de la Energía or EVE), WES set up the EuropeWave programme to develop and test the most promising wave energy technologies, of which three concepts will be tested at sea.
+This is supported by European Horizon 2020 funding.

 Inception

 The Scottish Government took positive action to support the ailing wave energy sector in Scotland, following the demise of one of the leading developers Pelamis Wave Power.
 The Energy Minister Fergus Ewing announced an initial budget for the body of £14.3 million over 13 months at the RenewableUK conference in February 2015.

 Organisation objectives

 The original objectives for WES were set out by the Scottish Government as: